 A kiln sitter works as follows.
-A jr cone of the appropriate number is set inside the kiln sitter box.
-The cone is held by a retaining bar and a moving rod.
+A junior cone of the appropriate number is set inside the kiln sitter box.
+The cone is held by a moving rod and a retaining bar.
 When the cone bends (because it has absorbed the correct amount of heat), the rod falls.
 The rod activates the control mechanism which turns off the current to the coils.

 Kiln sitters can drift and need to be calibrated periodically.
 We will discuss this more in a later tip.

 People often find that they need to put a slightly higher cone number in the kiln sitter to get the kiln to fire to the correct temperature.
 For example, to achieve a cone 6 inside the kiln, they must use a cone 7 in the kiln sitter.
 You will experiment with this for your individual kiln.
 The firing log will assist you.